-CABI and Swiss biological control producers Éléphant Vert are stepping up the fight against crop-destroying locusts and grasshoppers with a safe and environment friendly product called Green Muscle™ which is now being used in Africa.
+CABI and international biological control producers Éléphant Vert are stepping up the fight against crop-destroying locusts and grasshoppers with a safe and environment friendly product called Green Muscle™ which is now being used in Africa.

 Around 20 million people in Ethiopia, Kenya, Somalia, South Sudan, Uganda and Tanzania are facing acute food insecurity, according to the Food and Agriculture Organization (FAO), due to a second desert locust outbreak and the COVID-19 crisis.

 Locusts and grasshoppers regularly decimate crops in many parts of Africa and Asia with locusts, in particular, responsible for invading in swarms of millions – leaving behind ravaged fields and putting livelihoods and food security at severe risk.

 The FAO says widespread rains that fell in East Africa in March and April could now lead to an explosion in desert locust numbers with new hopper bands and swarms possibly forming in Ethiopia, Kenya and Somalia during May and June.

 This follows a first outbreak in May 2018 in the Arabian Peninsula, exacerbated by Cyclone Mekunu, which then spread to the Horn of Africa in December 2019 fuelled by the winds of Cyclone Pawan.
 It is also feared that changing winds have also blown locusts to Pakistan and India.